ChiedozieObidile/EterniKey/README.md

 - `get-user-balance(user)`: Get the balance of a user.
 - `get-user-subscriptions(user)`: Get all subscriptions for a user.
 - `get-provider-services(provider)`: Get all services offered by a provider.
+- `is-cross-chain-nft-claimed(chain, nft-id)`: Check if a cross-chain NFT has been claimed for a subscription.

 ### Automated Operations